simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 The efficiency is calculated as the fraction of tracks with associated clusters on the DUT over the the total number of tracks intersecting the DUT (or region-of-interest, if defined).
 It is stored in a ROOT `TEfficiency` object (see below).
 Its uncertainty is calculated using the default ROOT `TEfficiency` method which is applying a Clopper-Pearson confidence interval of one sigma.
-Analog to a Gaussian sigma, this corresponds to the central 68.3% of a binomial distribution for the given efficiency but taking into account a lower limit of 0 and an upper limit of 1.
+Analogue to a Gaussian sigma, this corresponds to the central 68.3% of a binomial distribution for the given efficiency but taking into account a lower limit of 0 and an upper limit of 1.
 This method is recommended by the Particle Data Group.
 More information can be found in the ROOT `TEfficiency` class reference, section `ClopperPearson()`: https://root.cern.ch/doc/master/classTEfficiency.html#ae80c3189bac22b7ad15f57a1476ef75b